docrostov/kol-ts-starter/README.md

 __.gitignore__

-If you're going to commit your project to GitHub, you don't want to commit every single file and folder within the project folder, like `node_modules`.
+If you're going to commit your project to a repository such as GitHub, you don't want to commit every single file and folder within the project folder, like `node_modules`.
 This file automatically tells git to skip them.

 __.vscode__